 We have also broken the stereotype of who a grandmother is.
 We are not just needling and baking cookies!
 (Although both are wonderful endeavors.)

-Some grandmothers travel the world, and others go near and far by watching National Geographic on their television screen, or they read books on the history and cultures of places around the world, that pique their fancies.
+Some grandmothers have traveled the world, and others go near and far by watching National Geographic on their television screen, or they read books on the history and cultures of places around the world, that pique their fancies.

 Still other grandmothers have blended families, some live with their grandchildren, and others live far away from family.
 One thing we all have is that bond, that tie, that love between grandchild and grandmother.
 Which brings up another concern…

 Many of us live a distance away from our Grands.
 But you can stay connected!
+(If you didn’t know how to Zoom before 2020, you certainly know now!)
 With a big, bustling family – including 25 grandchildren – I think it’s fair to say, I’m a pro.